Frederick Barbarossa: Election

-The reigns of Henry IV and Henry V left the status of the German empire in disarray, its power waning under the weight of the Investiture controversy.
-For a quarter of a century following the death of Henry V in 1125, the German monarchy was largely a nominal title with no real power.
-The king was chosen by the princes, was given no resources outside those of his own duchy, and he was prevented from exercising any real authority or leadership in the realm.
+The reigns of Henry IV and Henry V left the status of the German empire in disarray, its power waning under the weight of the investiture controversy.
+For a quarter of a century following the death of Henry V in 1125, the German monarchy was largely a nominal title with no real power behind it.
+The king, chosen by the prince-electors, was given no resources outside those of his own duchy, and he was at the same time prevented from exercising any real authority or leadership.
 The royal title was furthermore passed from one family to another to preclude the development of any dynastic interest in the German crown.
-When Frederick I of Hohenstaufen was chosen as king in 1152, royal power had been in effective abeyance for over twenty-five years, and to a considerable degree for more than eighty years.
+When Frederick was chosen as king in 1152, royal power had been in effective abeyance for over twenty-five years, and to a considerable degree for more than eighty years.
 The only real claim to wealth lay in the rich cities of northern Italy, which were still within the nominal control of the German king.
-The Salian line had died out with the death of Henry V in 1125.
-The German princes refused to give the crown to his nephew, the duke of Swabia, for fear he would try to regain the imperial power held by Henry V. Instead, they chose Lothair III (1125–1137), who found himself embroiled in a long-running dispute with the Hohenstaufens, and who married into the Welfs.
+The Salian line had died out with the death of Henry V in 1125, and the German princes refused to give the crown to his nephew, the duke of Swabia, for fear he would try to regain the imperial power held by Henry V. Instead, they chose Lothair III (1125–1137), who found himself embroiled in a long-running dispute with the Hohenstaufens, and who married into the Welfs.
 One of the Hohenstaufens gained the throne as Conrad III of Germany (1137–1152).
 When Frederick Barbarossa succeeded his uncle in 1152, there seemed to be excellent prospects for ending the feud, since he was a Welf on his mother's side.
 The Welf duke of Saxony, Henry the Lion, would not be appeased, however, remaining an implacable enemy of the Hohenstaufen monarchy.
 Barbarossa had the duchies of Swabia and Franconia, the force of his own personality, and very little else to construct an empire.

 The Germany that Frederick tried to unite was a patchwork of more than 1,600 individual states, each with its own prince.
 A few of these, such as Bavaria and Saxony, were large.
 Many were too small to pinpoint on a map.
 The titles afforded to the German king were "Caesar", "Augustus", and "Emperor of the Romans".
 By the time Frederick would assume these, they were little more than propaganda slogans with little other meaning.
 Frederick was a pragmatist who dealt with the princes by finding a mutual self-interest.
-Unlike Henry II of England, Frederick did not attempt to end medieval feudalism, but rather tried to restore it, though this was beyond his ability.
+Frederick did not attempt to end medieval feudalism, but rather tried to restore it, though this was beyond his ability.
 The great players in the German civil war had been the Pope, Emperor, Ghibellines and the Guelfs, but none of these had emerged as the winner.